nklabs/libnklabs/README.md

 ### Firmware updates

-Almost every product needs some kind of remote firmware update capabilty.
+Almost every product needs some kind of remote firmware update capability.
 This library provides one way to do it which can be extended to match your
 needs:

-First, you can download a firmware update file into local flash memory using the Y-MODEM protocol over the CLI.
-Y-MODEM is an old standard protocol for transferring files over a serial port that is built into most terminal / modem programs, such as TeraTerm and PuTTY.
+First, you can download a firmware update file into local flash memory using the YMODEM protocol over the CLI.
+YMODEM is an old standard protocol for transferring files over a serial port that is built into most terminal / modem programs, such as TeraTerm and PuTTY.
 This is nice, since no host-side software has to be developed.